 Tournament suspended during WWII.

-Bing Crosby hosts the first National Pro-Amateur Golf Championship in Rancho Sante Fe, California.
+Bing Crosby hosts the first Pro-Amateur Golf Championship in Rancho Sante Fe, California.
 Sam Snead wins first tournament – First place check is $500

 Phil Mickelson wins the event for a fourth time and has this to say “It means a lot to me, it’s a special place for me, an emotional place… my grandfather having caddied here… the overall importance of the tournament to the game and how much I love the place.
 It just feels great to win this tournament.”